drpicox/david-rodenas.com/_notes/json.md

 	null
 ```

-Objects can contain arrays as value, and viceversa.
+Objects can contain arrays as value, and vice-versa.
 Spaces and new lines are not significant if they
 are outside of an string.